I'M AN EMERGENCY PLANETARY TECHNICIAN.

 The tools in my kit include biophysical economics, biochar, circular economy, ecovillage, ecodistrict, cool labs, climate ecoforesty, leaf protein, biomass energy, terra preta, carbon cascades, food security, sustainable development goals, permaculture, organic and biodynamic gardens, and holistic management.

 Burn: Igniting a New Carbon Drawdown Economy to End the Climate Crisis, with co-author Kathleen Draper, is now in Kindle, paperback and audiobook from Chelsea Green Publishers.
-Project Drawdown founder Paul Hawkin calls Burn "a brilliant, climatic coup that uplifts biochar to an entirely new level of substance and urgency."
+Project Drawdown founder Paul Hawken calls Burn "a brilliant, climatic coup that uplifts biochar to an entirely new level of substance and urgency."
+In Regeneration, Hawken writes:

 "This book is a big deal.
 It argues persuasively that carbon has been vilified far too long.
 Biochar, a hard, crystal-like form of carbon, can reanimate tired soils and help to mop up vast amounts of C02 from the atmosphere.
 The authors speak as seasoned scientists as well as practitioners, and their arsenal of arguments offers more than a glimpse of hope in a world threatened with climate doom.
 If there is a way out, here is a bunch of keys to the door at the end of the tunnel."